United SC: 2010–2020

-In November 2012, Dutchman Eelco Schattorie was roped in by the club as their new manager and he managed his first game in India on 10 November 2012, where he led Prayag to a 10–1 victory over newly promoted United Sikkim.
+In November 2012, Dutchman Eelco Schattorie was roped in by the club as their new manager, and he managed his first game in India on 10 November 2012, where he led Prayag to a 10–1 victory over newly promoted United Sikkim.
 Schattorie won his first and only cup for the side on 20 March 2013 when Prayag United defeated East Bengal in the IFA Shield final 1–0 through a Ranti Martins goal.
 The following season in the I-League, They thrashed Air India FC by 5–1 margin, and eventually finished the 2012–13 campaign leading Prayag United to a fourth-place finish with 44 points.
 In that season, they emerged as the runners-up of the 2012 IFA Shield, losing to East Bengal by 4–2 on penalties.

 In 2013, the club won their maiden IFA Shield title by defeating East Bengal FC in the final by 1–0 margin.
 In that competition (Semi-finals), they also defeated a foreign side Deportivo Saprissa of Costa Rica.
 After the end of 2013–14 I-League season, United finished on tenth position with 26 points in 24 matches and was evicted from I-League for not fulfilling the Asian Football Confederation's club licensing criteria.

 On 24 July 2015, it was announced that the club appointed Bino George as the new head coach.
 United emerged as champions in the 2019–20 Calcutta Premier Division B with 28 points in 14 matches and earned promotion to Division A. In that season, United reached to the semi-finals of the 2020 IFA Shield but lost to George Telegraph SC by 2–1.

+2021–present

+United SC maintained good form in domestic league, as they moved to championship round of 2022–23 I-League 2.
+At the end of the round in May, they finished in fifth position.
+In June 2023, the Indian Football Association (IFA) announced the merger of both Premier Division A and B of the Calcutta Football League, ahead of its 125th edition, in which United was allowed to compete in Group I. In 2023–24 I-League 2, the club was managed by Ranjan Bhattacharjee.
+In that league season, United SC earned sixth-place finish with 15 points in 14 matches.
+In 2024–25 season, the club stayed and took part in the I-League 2.

-Crest
+Crest & colours

 The club crest is designed in the shape of a blue and white circle, that includes words United Sports Club in the blue strip.
 This is to show United Sports Club as the main name of the club.
 Inside the crest, there is a Peafowl on top of a football.